BodgeMaster/new_dawn_mirror/notes/locations.md

   * located in Rogue Tides
   * used to be some sort of national archive except it was never finished
   * contains computers that will be used by the protagonists to establish communication with the moon
-    * they will have to move them to Siren’s Song
+    * they will have to move them to Sentinel Shores
   * may or may not have turrets or ppl defending it
   * buildings are in bad shape so any hardware recovered from there will most likely need some fixing up
 * Moon habitat